zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/relationships.md

 }
 ```

-### Fully defined relationships
+### Fully Defined Relationships

-In fully defined relationships, navigation properties are defined on both ends of the relationship and a foreign key property defined in the dependent entity class.
+In fully defined relationships, navigation properties are defined on both ends of the relationship, and foreign key property is defined in the dependent entity class.

 ```csharp
 public class Author